FDio/csit/docs/report/introduction/methodology_nat44.rst

 and somehow uneven rate of packets sent.
 This makes it hard to interpret MRR results (frequently MRR is below NDR for this reason), but NDR and PDR results tend to be stable enough.

+In 22.06, the "ACK from the receiving side" behavior changed, the receiving side started sending ACK sometimes also before receiving the full set of 5 data packets.
+If the previous profile is understood as a "single challenge, single response" where both challenge and response is sent as a burst of 5 data packets, the new profile uses "bursts" of 1 packet instead, but issues the challenge-response part 5 times sequentially (waiting for receiving the response before sending next challenge).
+This new profile happens to have the same overall packet count (when no re-transmissions are needed).
+Although it is possibly more taxing for TRex CPU, the results are comparable to the old traffic profile.

 Ip4base tests
 ^^^^^^^^^^^^^